 In the current/near future programme, CI Universities will have significant engagement with ASTeC through the UK FEL programme, and the development of the CLARA FEL test facility.
 There will also be significant collaboration with ASTeC in the Novel Acceleration programme, jointly exploiting the VELA, CLARA and laser infrastructure of ASTeC to provide internationally leading demonstration of new acceleration concepts.

-The Cockcroft Institute strategy can be downloaded here: The Strategy of the Cockcroft Institute August 2015.
+The Cockcroft Institute strategy can be viewed here: The Strategy of the Cockcroft Institute 2020-2025.